-All and Each: Governmentality and Digital Cultural Heritage
+All and Each: Dialogues in the Digital Archive

-This multi-part project utilizes the later work of Michel Foucault (19 on governmentality as a tool for examining digital cultural heritage practices.
+This project utilizes the later work of Michel Foucault on governmentality as a theoretical framework for examining modes of digital cultural production.
 Governmentality refers to the rationale of government, the idea that Western modes of government rely on the limited freedom of individuals for their continued functioning.
-As a method of examining techniques of government that negotiate and reify power structures, the notion of governmentality identifies the mutually reinforcing relation of all and each, 'to develop those elements constitutive of individuals' lives in such a way that their development also fosters that of the strength of the state'.
+The language of relational networks that are composed of both humans and things parallels understandings in work by socio-technical theorists (Trist; Law; Latour; Akrich; Van House and Churchill).
+Foucault (1978) says:

 What government has to do with is not territory but, rather, a sort of complex composed of men and things.
 The things, in this sense, with which government is to be concerned are in fact men, but men in their relations, their links, their imbrication with those things.